0xPolygonID/tutorials/mkdocs/docs/getting-started/json-ld-credential.md

 The subject of the claim will store the JSON-LD format credential inside their wallet.
 Starting from the details contained inside the Credential he/she will be able to generate zk proofs and present it to Verifiers in the form of [JWZ](../verifier/verification-library/jwz.md).

+- [] Why we need that JSON-LD Credential?
-- [] Is it also able to parse revocation nonce etcetera
+- [] How am I able to get from the credential to core-claim?
+Is it gonna match?
+Is it also able to parse revocation nonce etcetera?
+- [] Does the parsing also work in reverse?
+From claim to VC?
-- [] What is signature and why we both have in the signature and merkle tree type of claim
+- [] What is signature and why we both have in the signature and merkle tree type of claim?
 - [] Add link to MT type of claim
-- [] Start with a KYC type claim
-- [] Why we need that?
-- [] Describe a JSON-LD Credential
-- [] Library to parse one from the other
+- [] Add reference to JSON-LD specification
-- [] Modify VC to match the claim
+- [] Add part to explain how to parse the VC into a core claim
-- [] Specify that the actual ZKP is generated locally on mobile
-- [] Add reference to JSON-LD
-- [] Are you actually parsing from claim to VC.
-How can you reverse hash values such as expiration?
-Which comes first actually?
-Do you first design the credential or the claim